 The road to Paris Marathon was never going to be a walk in the park.
 Running for 42km hurts, even when you throw in distractions of one of the world’s most famous cities.
 The challenges of making it to the start are many.
 Finishing is far from a certainty.
 Four weeks out, advice from the physio is to rest my torn hamstring.
 For three freakin weeks.
 Three weeks that coincide with a crucial training period when I should be running long, tough and hard, gutsing it out in sweat instead of sitting on the couch feeling sorry for myself.
 A tough decision is required.
 Disappointment runs deep.
 I’m gutted, in fact.

-Before I started running I never quite ‘got’ the attraction of running.
-Which, by the way, was three years ago this week.
-Or 3,535 kilometres back to be precise.
-I know that because I’ve tracked every single kilometre since I first laced up my runners in a feeble attempt to calm the angry chatter in my head brought on by a relationship meltdown.
+Before I started running I never quite ‘got’ what runners saw in the sport.
+Nor why they would talk with pride about the number of kilometres they ran last week, last month, last year, last century.
+I know now, having tracked every single kilometre myself since I first laced up my runners in a feeble attempt to calm the angry chatter in my head brought on by a relationship meltdown.
 Running, or more correctly, staggering alternated with walking, gave me an opportunity to put my train smash relationship into perspective.
 It was an essential diversion from stress.
 Living on Magnetic Island at the time, those 30 minute sessions allowed me to breathe in fresh sea-drenched air while expelling the frustration & despair of living under the same roof as my estranged partner.

 But I still didn’t ‘get’ running.
 I plodded and I puked.
 I dragged my feet, dodged dogs.
 I suffered and staggered.
 But I persisted.
 As I stretched myself further, 5 km became achievable, then I added some hills, dragging my sorry arse to the summit of the Forts.
 8 km felt like a mammoth effort.
 Pushing myself physically helped me sleep at night.
 I’d come back from those hilltop runs along trails populated with koalas, wallabies and curlews feeling pretty damn happy with myself.
 Momentarily.
 Before the depressive atmosphere at home wore me down.
 Running on mostly air and water as my appetite disappeared along with former friends who took sides, running became a sort of sanctuary.